 Imagine human-made chemicals in your drinking water.
-They resist heat, oil, and stains.
+They resist heat, oil and stains.
 They can also last for years and years and live in your water, attacking your health.
 And the worst part is we haven’t studied these chemicals nearly enough.

 What are PFAS Chemicals?

+PFAS is a group of human-made chemicals known as perfluoroalkyl or polyfluoroalkyl substances.
 There are nearly 4,700 chemicals that make up the PFAS family.
 However, the two most common are perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS).

 - Paper food packaging